boolopt

 I release it here under the NewBSD license: you can do whatever you want with the code so long as you leave the license and copyright information at the top.

-New versions will be announced on the main site feed.
-The latest version is 1.0.
+New versions will be announced via updates in PyPI.
+The latest version is 1.1.

 Download